top of page

 Rainforest stay by Arenal Volcano at Nayara Tented Camp

 My hubs and I stayed at Nayara Gardens eight years ago and LOVED the setting in the middle of a verdant rainforest.
-When Nayara built Tented Camp, I knew we'd be back with the kids!
-Named the #1 resort in Central America four years running, Nayara's luxury "tents" sit on stilts to maximize the stunning views of Arenal Volcano while minimizing their environmental footprint.
+When Nayara built Nayara Tented Camp, I knew we'd be back with the kids!
+Named the number one resort in Central America four years running, Nayara's luxury "tents" sit on stilts to maximize the stunning views of Arenal Volcano while minimizing their environmental footprint.
 Each tent features a large terrace with a private pool fed by mineral hot springs, both an indoor and outdoor shower, plus plenty of interior space for the whole family.
 Aside from the spectacular landscapes, luxurious tent, and bountiful breakfast buffet, our favorite feature here was the complimentary laundry!
 We returned home with suitcases full of CLEAN clothes!

 Nayara Tented Camp is perched on a clifftop with views of the rainforest all around.